Moduli Space of Sheaves and Categorified Commutator of Functors: Introduction

 \subsubsection{The categorified Hall algebra}

-The incarnation with derived algebraic geometry is inspired by the work of Porta-Sala \cite{porta2019categorification}, Diaconescu-Porta-Sala \cite{diaconescu2020mckay} and Toda \cite{toda2019categorical,toda2020hall,toda2021categorical,toda2021derived} on the categorified Hall algebra.
-Toda \cite{toda2021derived} proved a recent conjecture of Jiang \cite{jiang2021derived}, which obtained a semiorthogonal decomposition the derived category of Grassmanians over a cohomological dimension $1$ coherent sheaf.
+The formulation using derived algebraic geometry is inspired by the work of Porta-Sala \cite{porta2019categorification}, Diaconescu-Porta-Sala \cite{diaconescu2020mckay} and Toda \cite{toda2019categorical,toda2020hall,toda2021categorical,toda2021derived} on the categorified Hall algebra.
+Toda \cite{toda2021derived} proved a recent conjecture of Jiang \cite{jiang2021derived}, who obtained a semiorthogonal decomposition of the derived category of Grassmannians over a coherent sheaf of cohomological dimension $1$.
 As an application, Koseki \cite{koseki2021categorical} obtained a categorical blow-up formula for Hilbert schemes of points on a smooth algebraic surface.